wkake8888/jaist-research/(WEEK2)EfficientAttentionsforLongDocumentSummarization.md

 - It contains significantly longer documents (9.4k words) and summaries (553 words) than existing datasets, such as PubMed and arXiv
 - Salient content is spread throughout the documents, as opposed to cases where summary-worthy words are more heavily concentrated in specific parts of the document
 -

+Note:\
+Fixed pattern:\
+Instead of costly learning these trivial positional patterns using millions of sentences, we choose seven predefined patterns, each of which takes the place of an attention head